Recorded Webinars and Frequently Asked Questions (FAQs)

 My student lives off campus; will they feel disconnected from their peers?
 What resources exist for them to stay connected?

-Whether your student is a first-time student or transferring to Berklee, they will be grouped with a small cohort of their peers and matched with a community connector (CC).
-Their CC will help them succeed socially while transitioning to Berklee and to the city of Boston.
+Whether your student is a first-time student or transferring to Berklee, they will be grouped with a small cohort of their peers and matched with a community connector or orientation leader (CC or OL).
+Their CC or OL will help them succeed socially while transitioning to Berklee and to the city of Boston.
 Berklee's approach will provide a support network, links to resources, and, most importantly, a connection to the caring Berklee community that your student is now a member of.

 Additionally, there are many ways for your student to find a community of their own.
 Options to get involved on campus include joining a student club or participating in an array of cultural organizations.
 We encourage students to follow the @CampusLife Instagram or stop by the Center for Campus Life (150 Massachusetts Avenue, lower level) to explore the variety of opportunities available to them.